seecr/autotest/README.rst

 Hooks API
 ---------

 Hooks are callable objects, optionally also implementing ``lookup()``.
-Autotest core only dispatches to the hooks and most useful functionality is implemented in standaard hooks.
+Selftest core only dispatches to the hooks and most useful functionality is implemented in standaard hooks.

 Installing a hook is done with the ``hooks`` option.